yoperiquoi/IMT-Terraform/README.md

     tf apply
 ```

-If it is working, then go the  to [GCP ingress](https://console.cloud.google.com/kubernetes/ingresses) to try.
+If it is working, then go to [GCP ingress](https://console.cloud.google.com/kubernetes/ingresses) to try.

 ## OpenStack